 Dates and details of these events can change often, so flick an email to firstname.lastname@example.org to learn more and book!

 Temple Basin plays host to a range of ski weeks, some of them put on by the Temple Basin Ski Club, others by the Canterbury University Snowsports Club.
 The thing they have in common is the amount of stoked people coming in off the snow after a hard day of hiking, skiing, and snowboarding.

 During the school holidays Temple Basin hosts a number of Supervised Junior Weeks and Family Weeks, all with the aim of getting the next generation of skiers and riders into skiing.
 You can book a ski week by getting in touch with the club at email@example.com

 CUSSC has a big ski week at the end of August, and it’s always guaranteed to be a party.
 This week is topped off by the Whitedot Enduro Race, and has a few smaller events in the middle of it.
 This week is a good way for students to reset before the last term of semester kicks in.
 This one is for the students, so check out www.facebook.com/snowsportsclubuc for details on all their events.

 SplitFest is the highlight on the calendar of any kiwi splitboarder and many people travel from overseas for this popular weekend (usually held in September).
 Read more here.

 With a themed ski week for every week of the season, Mt Olympus has plenty on offer for people visiting the field.
-These dates are yet to be confirmed but here's a rundown on what's coming up for 2017:
+Here's a rundown of what's usually on offer each season: